The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Results and discussion

 The second hump of the LC drops faster than it rises, which suggests that $^{56}$Ni heating is unlikely to be the cause of the second hump; the decline is usually slower than the rise in the $^{56}$Ni heating mechanism (e.g., see SNe 1998bw and 2007gr in Fig.~\ref{fig:lc}).
 The production of $^{56}$Ni requires high temperature and density, thus this could only occur deep in the core, which implies that it is unlikely for the SN to synthesize any significant amount of $^{56}$Ni well after the explosion.
 Due to the longer photon diffusion time as the ejecta expand, $^{56}$Ni heating would predict a decline rate that is slower than the rise, which does not match the observations of SN 2022xxf.
 Therefore, a different mechanism is likely to be at play.
 After the fall, the LC settles at the level of the tail luminosities of SNe 1998bw and 2007gr (after being scaled at the first peak luminosity), indicating that the first peak is powered by the canonical $^{56}$Ni heating.
 There is however a hint of the LC flattening in SN~2022xxf ($>$ +100 days), which suggests that extra radiative energy is still generated in SN~2022xxf in addition to the power from the radioactive decay input.

-Compared with well-observed two-humped SESNe in the literature, SN~2005bf \citep{anupama05,tominaga05,folatelli06}, its analogs PTF11mnb \citep{taddia18} and SN~2019cad \citep{gutierrez21}, the LC of SN~2022xxf appears to be distinct, although there is a diversity in the LCs of the other objects as well.
-In those, the second LC peak occurs $20-30$ days after the first peak, i.e. in less than half the time compared to SN~2022xxf.
-Following the second maximum, the LCs of the other objects decline slowly, whereas in the case of SN~2022xxf a more sudden drop in all bands follows ($\sim0.1$ mag~d$^{-1}$).
+{A few well-observed two-humped SESNe in the literature are also overplotted in Fig.~\ref{fig:lc}, including} SN~2005bf \citep{anupama05,tominaga05,folatelli06}, its analogs PTF11mnb \citep{taddia18} and SN~2019cad \citep{gutierrez21}. {The} LC of SN~2022xxf appears to be distinct, although there is a diversity in the LCs of the other objects as well. {For those comparison SNe}, the second LC peak occurs $20-30$ days after the first peak, i.e. in less than half the time compared to SN~2022xxf. {After} the second maximum, the LCs of the {comparison} objects decline slowly, whereas in the case of SN~2022xxf a more sudden drop in all bands follows ($\sim0.1$ mag~d$^{-1}$).
 As for the peak magnitudes, these other two-humped SNe peak at $\sim -18$~mag\footnote{SN~2019cad could have reached nearly $-20$~mag if corrected for $E(B-V) = 0.49$ mag \citep{gutierrez21}.} at the second maximum, while SN~2022xxf is potentially brighter at $\sim -19$~mag, though we note the uncertainties in both distance estimates and in the extinction corrections.